Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Examples

-\begin{example} Let $\tau: Y \to Y$ be induced by the complex conjugation on $Y$ as a link of singularity.
+Let $\tau: Y \to Y$ be induced by the complex conjugation on the link $Y$.
 Then $\tau$ is an involution that makes $Y$ into a double branched cover of $S^3$ with branch set a Montesinos knot.
 It commutes with the projection $\pi: Y \to F$ and thus defines an anti-holomorphic involution on $F$.
-In particular, it interchanges the holomorphic and anti-holomorphic vortices $\mathcal C^{\pm}(\ep)$ on $F$ so that $\M^{\tau} (Y,g)$ is empty.
+In particular, it interchanges the holomorphic and anti-holomorphic vortices $\mathcal C^{\pm}(\ep)$ on $F$ so that $\mathring\empty\M^{\tau}(Y,g)$ and hence $\M^{\tau}(Y,g)$ are empty.
 Therefore, for the mapping torus $X$ of $\tau$,

-which can be calculated explicitly in terms of either integral lattice points or Dedekind sums; see~\cite{Nic1}.
+The latter can be calculated explicitly in terms of either integral lattice points or Dedekind sums; see~\cite{Nic1}.
 On the other hand, $\lambda_{\,\FO} (X)$ is equal to the equivariant Casson invariant $\lambda^{\tau} (Y)$, also known as the $\bar\mu$--invariant of Neumann and Siebenmann; see for instance~\cite{collin-saveliev} or~\cite{saveliev}.
 Our conjecture is then equivalent to showing that

 for all Seifert fibered homology spheres $Y = \Sigma(a_1,\ldots,a_n)$.
-We succeeded in checking that~\eqref{E:barmu} is true by a direct calculation with Dedekind sums; a complete proof will be published elsewhere. \end{example}
+We succeeded in checking that~\eqref{E:barmu} is true by a direct calculation with Dedekind sums; a complete proof can be found in~\cite{ruberman-saveliev:mubar}.